awwaiid/thelackthereof/Notes.md

 * DOM-based template

 Full screen degraded digital video - if you get only every nth packet you get every nth pixel.
 No compression?
 Very fine-grade...

-Centralized Logic - The core happenings of a program should all be in one spot, easily readable and understandable.
-Web-MVC spreads things out too much.